QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 But in logic, it is possible to be sincere and yet be mistaken.
 The Apostle Paul spoke of his own Jewish brothers in Romans 10:2: "For I can testify about them that they are zealous for God, but their zeal is not based on knowledge."

-In this file, we are going to audit the claims of MTOI.
-We are going to look at the theology of "Torah Observance," the claims regarding the history of the Church, and the logic of your leadership structure.
-We are not attacking your love for God; we are asking if the map you have been given actually leads where you think it does.
+In this paper, we are going to look at the claims of MTOI.
+We will look at the teaching of "Torah Observance," the claims about the history of the Church, and the way leadership is understood.
+We are not attacking your love for God; we are asking whether the map you have been given actually leads where you think it does.

 The foundational logic of MTOI is built on a specific interpretation of John 14:15: "If you love me, keep my commands."